-- The court will appoint an administrator for the estate.
-They will be given paperwork which gives them the authority to act on behalf of the estate.
+The court will appoint an administrator for the estate.
+They will be given paperwork which gives them the authority to take action as a representative of the estate.

-- The administrator will need to notify all heirs and creditors of their role.
+The overseer of the estate will need to notify all heirs and creditors of their role.
 They will publish a notice in the local newspaper to let any unknown creditors know about the probate.

 Even though the administrator has an important role in handling the estate, they don’t own it.
 Until it is distributed, the estate is controlled by the court.

-What Property Will Go Through Probate in Nevada?
+What Property Must Go Through Probate in Nevada?

 Only certain types of property must go through probate in Nevada.
 This includes assets owned by the deceased person with no co-owner and no one named as beneficiary.
 If there is a named beneficiary, the asset generally goes directly to them.
 If there is a co-owner, the property may not need to go through probate.
 For example, a house which is owned by two people who are joint tenants would not need to go through probate, but if it is owned as tenants in common, it may be subject to probate.
 Property that has a payable upon death contracts, such as bank accounts or life insurance policies, transfer to the beneficiary if one is named.
 Small estates that meet the requirement for an Affidavit of Entitlement may not need to go through court.